The history of Bilton Hall!

 Great for classes, Sports, Fitness and Education.
 Available to hire for parties.

-A nice, britght space ubable for toddler groups, training classes and creative groups
+A nice, bright space that includes a kitchentte.
+Great for meeting space, training classes and creative groups

 Cafe and seating area